AchrefHemissi/lostfound-messaging-infrastructure/gateway/README.md

 ## Overview

-The `gateway` service serves as the primary interface between the user-facing frontend and the various backend microservices.
-Its main function is to receive requests, direct them to the correct service for processing, and then relay the responses back to the frontend.
+The `gateway` service serves as the primary interface between the main backend system(firebase) and the various backend microservices.
+Its main function is to receive requests, direct them to the correct service for processing, and then relay the responses back to the firebase.
 It plays a vital role in orchestrating the flow of information within the system, ensuring that messages are efficiently and reliably delivered.

 ## Key Responsibilities

-*   **Request Routing**: Directs incoming requests from the frontend to the relevant microservices (e.g., Similarity Search Service, Suspicious User Detection Service, Unstructured Data Storage Service).
+*   **Request Routing**: Directs incoming requests from the firebase to the relevant microservices (e.g., Similarity Search Service, Suspicious User Detection Service, Unstructured Data Storage Service).
 *   **RabbitMQ Integration**: Communicates with RabbitMQ to send messages to task queues (`task_queue_similarity`, `task_queue_suspicious`) and consume results from response queues (`result_similarity_queue`, `result_suspicious_queue`).
 This enables asynchronous processing and decouples services.
 *   **API Management**: Acts as an API Gateway, potentially handling concerns like authentication, rate limiting, and load balancing before forwarding requests.
 *   **Orchestration**: Coordinates the flow of data and messages between different parts of the LostFound system.